FelixOnline/v2/content/articles/2011-5-22-london-student-vs-felix-day-three--a-song-that-makes-you-happy.md

 subtitle: >
   Like, tweet, or comment on this page to help us pummel the London Student newspaper on day three of our 30-day Song Challenge duel
 date: "2011-05-22 10:19:57 +0100"

 # Attributes from Felix Online V1
 id: "1238"
 old_path: /music/1238/london-student-vs-felix-day-three--a-song-that-makes-you-happy
 aliases:
  - /music/1238/london-student-vs-felix-day-three--a-song-that-makes-you-happy
+imported: true
+comments:
+ - Oooh thats a good recommendation I cant think of anything more appropriateLike it I also like Marathon by Tennis for a summer tune  summerrrrr WOOOOOOOHOOOOOOOOOOOOOOQuite a tune I can never go past Happiness by Goldfrapp to make me happy The glorious thing is that its about a cult which steals peoples moneyGo with Someone Great by LCD Soundsystem for a song to make me sad

 # Article Taxonomies
 categories:
  - music
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true